elitalon/elitalon.github.io/_posts/2016-03-13-design-weaknesses-of-gitflow.md

 > *Reverting a whole feature (i.e. a group of commits), is a true headache (...) whereas it is easily done if the --no-ff flag was used.*

-By avoiding [fast-forward merges](http://git-scm.com/docs/git-merge#_fast_forward_merge) with the `--no-ff` option, the commit history of the repository is polluted with merge commits.
+By avoiding [fast-forward merges](http://git-scm.com/docs/git-merge#_fast_forward_merge) the commit history of the repository is polluted with merge commits.
 This situation is even worse when you realise that both [GitHub](https://help.github.com/articles/merging-a-pull-request/) and [Bitbucket](https://bitbucket.org/site/master/issues/6106/forced-non-fast-forward-merge-of-pull) merge pull requests using that flag.
-But to be honest, I haven't found a situation yet where those commits have been proven useful.
+But to be honest, I haven't found a situation where those commits have been proven useful.
 Let me address these apparent benefits.

-### Historical reference
+## Historical reference
 There are other ways of keeping historical reference of when a feature was merged.
 If you have an issue-tracking system, you can prefix commit messages with the related feature ID.
 You can also provide [better commit messages](http://chris.beams.io/posts/git-commit/), something that I definitely encourage you to do.

 In any case, I think that the fact that a branch was merged at some point in time does not tell me anything about the lifetime of a feature.

-### Reverting a feature
+## Reverting a feature
 The existence of merge commits are in theory useful to revert a feature.
 In my opinion, this is a highly unlikely scenario when you work in a team.
 You usually find developers working together in several features and using multiple branches.
 If you want to share work with your team (e.g. because you refactored some code along the way) you have to merge changes so that everyone can benefit.
 Make that a couple of times and there is no easy way of *"reverting a whole feature"* anymore.

 And this is because **software development is inherently an organic process**.
 It's very difficult to be in an scenario where a feature starts and gets merged later without being affected by changes in other branches.
 If that happens, it's probably because the change is so small that you can revert it easily with another batch of changes.
 And that reflects better the reality of the project: we introduced a change and we explicitly reverted it for some reason.